teckling/multicloud-infrastructure-deployment/README.md

 In short, we are going to group aws/azure/gcloud CLI scripts and ansible, salt, puppet all under one big folder.

-With this structure, each RnD engineer can choose his preferred cli and tools.
+With this structure, each RnD engineer can choose his or her preferred cli and tools.
 The script that he creates can be used by other RnD engineers as well, either by expanding or modifying existing content, or copy and modify in separate sub-folders.

 (i) For example, Engineer_A may be more familiar with gcloud CLI and salt, he thus choose these to write his deployment script for app01.
 In some subfolder under this one big folder.